AdonisExchange/ADON-Explorer/README.md

 #### How to Benefit From Using CORS?

-You must first set up CORS in eIquidus by editing the settings.json file and setting the value for `webserver.cors.enabled` to true.
+You must first set up CORS in ADON-Explorer by editing the settings.json file and setting the value for `webserver.cors.enabled` to true.

 ```
   "webserver": {